spritlesoftware/our-website/content/english/software_services.md

   title : "Ruby on Rails solutions" image : "images/service_landing/ror.webp"
-  alt: "Workflow Diagram for Conversational AI Bots" contents : "Our team at spritle has a team filled with tons of gems and skilled personnel, so no matter what the solution you need when it comes to Ruby on Rails, we are your go-to choice.
-Don’t worry though this track will take you straight to your destination!"
+  alt: "Workflow Diagram for Conversational AI Bots" contents : "Choose RoR to make your apps really fast, efficient, and reliable.
+Choose Spritle to develop & deliver you RoR apps real fast & quick.
+Our 50+ member team with gems and skilled personnel at your service.
+So, we are always your first choice when it comes to Ruby on Rails."

 ui_ux:
   description: "UI/UX"